Whatever happened and however the avenues of politics twisted and curved, he had faith in England, in English flesh and blood.

 After his second retirement he becomes an avid reader of detective novels, because that’s the kind of chap he is: ‘Sometimes he took down Vergil or Xenophon and read for a few moments, but he was soon back again with Doctor Thorndyke or Inspector French.
 He was not, despite his long years of assiduous teaching, a very profound classical scholar.’

-It’s a wonderful, magical story, largely because Chips is one of the greatest creations in all the nation’s literature, a living flesh-and-blood person who also encapsulates the English spirit, tested to near destruction in the war.
+It’s a wonderful, magical story, largely because Chips is one of the greatest creations in all the nation’s literature, a living flesh-and-blood person who also encapsulates the English spirit, tested to near destruction in the First World War.

 Because apart from the humanity of Chips, this is the story of the travails of Britain.
 Where Dornford Yates in Lower than Vermin (1950) used the country house as a symbol of the country that died in the Great War, Hilton employs the public school to express that sense of loss.
 As an institution, it may not display the same social diversity, but it does have its own mythic power.